Plane Crashes Near Bucharest Airport, 59 Dead

 There were no survivors among the 49 passengers and 10 crew members aboard, the airline said.

-Tarom spokeswoman Andrea Mihailescu said 32 Belgians _ including two employees of the Belgian Embassy in Bucharest _ were among those killed, as well as three Americans, three Spanish, one Dutch, one French and nine Romanians.
+Tarom spokeswoman Andrea Mihailescu said 32 Belgians _ including two employees of the Belgian Embassy in Bucharest _ were among the passengers killed, as well as three Americans, three Spanish, one Dutch, one French and nine Romanians.

 U.S. Embassy spokesman Chris Fitzgerald said he could not identify the Americans pending notification of next of kin.

-There, the plane was broken apart, and its nose appeared buried deep in the ground.
-Body parts and blood were strewn across the frozen ground, along with shards of twisted metal, a few hundred yards from Balotesti's small train station.
+At the crash site, a few hundred yards from Balotesti’s small train station, the earth was charred black around a large crater.
+The plane was broken apart, its nose buried deep in the ground.
+Body parts and blood were strewn across the frozen ground, along with shards of twisted metal.

 ``Until the moment of the crash, three minutes after takeoff, the plane was going very smoothly,″ said Dan Andrei of civil aviation at Otopeni.